 This Note shall initially be issued in the name of Cede & Co. as nominee for DTC, and so long as this Note is held in book-entry-only form Cede & Co. shall be considered the registered owner for all purposes hereof, including the payment of principal and interest hereon.
 Payment to Direct Participants shall be the responsibility of DTC.
-Payments by Direct Participants to Indirect Participants shall be the responsibility of Direct Participants and payments by Direct Participants and Indirect Participants to individual beneficial owners shall be the responsibility of DTC, the Paying Agent or the District.
+Payments by Direct Participants to Indirect Participants shall be the responsibility of Direct Participants and payments by Direct Participants and Indirect Participants to individual beneficial owners shall be the responsibility of Direct Participants and Indirect Participants and not of DTC, the Paying Agent or the District.